Social Inhibition (Definition + Examples)

 Examples of Social Inhibition

-Social inhibition may take many forms, including our behavior, appearance, or complete withdrawal from a situation.
+Social inhibition may take many forms, including our behavior, appearance, or withdrawal from a situation.
 Regularly avoiding parties, festivals, or big conferences may be seen as social inhibition.
 Being the person at a party who prefers to sit with the host’s dog instead of introducing yourself to new people may be considered social inhibition.
-Keeping your arms crossed and head hunched while in a crowd may also be considered a form of social inhibition.
+Keeping your arms crossed and your head hunched in a crowd may also be considered a form of social inhibition.

 a happy person alone, but frightened in front of a group of people